 If you charge monthly or yearly recurring fees

 Businesses that charge monthly recurring fees, such as gyms and online service platforms, are huge beneficiaries of recurring billing integration.
-It enables you to configure a “set it and forget it” end-user experience and adds to your value proposition.
+It enables you to configure a “set it and forget it” end-customer experience and adds to your value proposition.

 If you’re using fixed subscription billing software to generate revenue, you’ll want to make it as effortless as possible to get money from your end customers’ bank accounts, while avoiding fees and reducing failures in the billing process.
-The end-user experience on your billing platform is also significant as it’s often the first interaction a new customer will have with you.
+The end-customer experience on your billing platform is also significant as it’s often the first interaction a new customer will have with you.

 If you offer high-value transactions or have low margins where card payments aren’t optimal